 This amazing and decadent Lotus Biscoff tiramisu is the ultimate treat.
-Biscoff biscuits soaked in espresso paired with mascarpone cheese and topped with a dusting of cocoa powder.
+It is made with Biscoff biscuits soaked in espresso paired with mascarpone cream cheese filling and topped with a dusting of cocoa powder.

 About This Recipe

 Lotus cookie spread, with its unique taste and melt-in-the-mouth texture, is indispensable for dessert pleasures.
 This Biscoff tiramisu is layered with Biscoff biscuits soaked in espresso and topped with layers of cream cheese and cookie spread mixture.
 Impress your loved ones with a portion of Biscoff tiramisu.